auser/aws-dev-machine/README.md

 ## Getting it running

-First, clone the repository or download the zip file and open it on your Desktop.
-These scripts are intended on being run inside a terminal window.

 In order to use git at the command-line, open a terminal window.
 To open a terminal window on your machine, follow these instructions for your OS:

 ### Mac